Everduin94/better-commits/readme.md

 [better-commits](https://packagephobia.com/result?p=better-commits) is much smaller than its alternative [commitizen](https://packagephobia.com/result?p=commitizen)

 `better-commits` uses native `git` commands under the hood.
 So any hooks, tools, or staging should work as if it was a normal commit.

+Setting `confirm_with_editor=true` will allow you to edit/confirm a commit with your editor.
+- For example, to edit with Neovim: `git config --global core.editor "nvim"`

 You can add this badge to your repository to display that you're using a better-commits repository config